isa-ulisboa/greends-dms-exercises/dms_ex_11_normalization.md

 SELECT * FROM permanent_crop ;
 ```
 The list of modifications includes:
- * add column permanent_crop_ID to be primary key
+ * add column permanent_crop_ID to be primary key.
+It will represent the candidate
+ key combining columns {NutsID, crop_name}
  * needs a foreign key on NutsID
  * remove region_name and region_level
- * move crop_name to a new table and link
+ * move crop_name to a new table and link with a foreign key

 The following code, similar to the one above, will make the changes needed